 Coffee filter coloring is a lot of fun to do.
 I find it relaxing to sit and watch the colors flow together to make unique patterns.

-Using this technique to make a Rememberance or Veteran's Day poppy is a simple and fun way for chidlren to appreciate the importance of remembering.
+Using this technique to make a Remembrance or Veteran's Day poppy is a simple and fun way for chidlren to appreciate the importance of remembering.

 - coffee filter